TWinston-66/Kismet-to-Wigle-CSV/README.md

 # Kismet-to-Wigle-CSV
-## Short Python Script to convert .kismet files to Wigle CSV
+## Short Python Script to convert .kismet files to Wigle CSV then Upload to Wigle

 Uses the kismetdb cli tool to convert the .kismet log files from Kismet to a Wigle CSV file